enfabrica/enkit/scripts/gee.md

 Identifies a set of bazel cache directories that are no longer associated with any worktree (branch) that gee knows about, and offers to delete them.

+### diagnose

+Usage: `gee diagnose`

+This command produces a `~/gee.diagnostics.txt` file that might be useful to share with the tool maintainers if something has gone wrong with your gee repository.

 ### repair

 Usage: `gee repair <command>`